raspberrypilearning/getting-started-with-git/worksheet.md

 That's not all though.
 All your friends at school also have magical school bags.
 They also keep their bags synchronised with the sky-bag.
 This means that you and your friends can all work on the homework together.
 If a friend has a better answer to a science question than you do, you can copy their answer from the sky-bag to your book.

 It gets even better than that: your teacher also has a magical school bag.
 When she wants to check the homework, she just copies all the books from the sky-bag to her bag.
 She can then check through the answers from the whole class in one go.
 If she spots a mistake, she can write a comment in the margin of the book, and then all the magical bags from the whole class will have receive the comment.
-Only one person in the class needs to correct the mistake though, and then all of a sudden, everyone in the class has the correct answer.
+Only one person in the class needs to correct the mistake though, and then everyone in the class immediately has the correct answer.

 ## Getting Git.